 Skógafoss and Seljalandsfoss – Two of the best waterfalls in Iceland are only about 30 minutes’ drive away.

 Abandoned DC Plane Wreck – An Instagram favourite.
 A 1973 plane wreck sits ruined on the black beach at Sólheimsandur.
 The parking lot is 15 minutes from Dyrhólaey, from where it is a 45-minute walk (each way) across the black sands to the plane.
+We haven’t done this because it seemed like too much time and effort to get to when there are so many great sights in Iceland.

-Maelifell – If you have a 4×4 and fancy a bit of adventure head to Maelifell.
+Maelifell – If you have a 4×4 and fancy a bit of adventure, head to Maelifell.
 This green cone-shaped volcano rising out of a plain of black sand and rock is one of the iconic sights of Iceland.
 Find all the information you need on our Maelifell guide.

 Puffins on the edge of the cliff at Dyrholaey Iceland

-MORE ICELAND READING
+MORE ICELAND RING ROAD GUIDES

 paul mark 1